Debt cap: particular types of company: group treasury companies: treasury activities

 - Investing in debt securities - section 316 (12) links the meaning of ‘debt security’ to the FSA handbook.

 - Hedging assets, liabilities, income or expenses.
-This will include both acting as counterparty to intra-group derivatives, used to hedge the assets or liabilities of other group companies, and hedging the company’s own assets, liabilities or transactions.
+This will include both acting as counterparty to intra-group derivatives, used to hedge the assets or liabilities of other group companies, and entering into hedges of assets, liabilities or transactions of the worldwide group or other members of the group (which will offset its net position as a counterparty to intra-group derivatives).

 The activities listed at section 316 (9) are those that will, or may, generate income, since the tests for a group treasury company look primarily at the sources of the company’s income.
-Group treasury companies will normally also be undertaking activities that lead to an outflow, rather than an inflow, of funds - borrowing money as well as lending or depositing it.
-This does not prejudice a company’s status as a group treasury company, provided that it also undertakes at least one of the income-generating activities.
+Group treasury companies will normally also be undertaking activities that lead to an outflow, rather than an inflow, of funds - borrowing money externally as well as lending internally or depositing it.
+The existence of external liabilities does not prejudice a company’s status as a group treasury company, provided that it also undertakes at least one of the income-generating activities.
 For example, a company that issues securities into the market and on-lends the funds to other companies in the group, taking a small turn (and which has no other activities or income) will be a group treasury company.
+However, where the external liabilities are supporting its own investments, as against being a part of its group treasury function, TIOPA10/S316(5) will come into play and the resulting funding costs will be included in its financing expense amounts – see CFM92535.